 If you have the title commitment in hand, does that mean you don't need to worry about your title because your title insurance will cover any problems?
 Well, not quite.

 The title company is willing to insure only against issues that come as later surprises.
-Before issuing the title commitment, it researches the public records and excludes from insurance coverage any items that might conceivably affect the title to the property.
-The title company refers to these exclusions as “exceptions.”
+Before issuing the title commitment, it researches public records and excludes from insurance coverage any items that might conceivably affect the title to the property.
+The title company refers to these exclusions as "exceptions."
 If, during the time you own the home, you run into problems arising from one of these excluded items, you cannot turn to the title company for help.

-Let’s say, for example, someone appears at your door a month after you move in and informs you she will be using the easement she has on your property to store gravel in your back yard.
-This comes as a total surprise to you, so you call your title insurance company.
-If the easement was listed as an exception on your title insurance policy (which, with an easement, is almost always the case), your title insurance company will politely inform you that it is not responsible for fixing this problem: You will be dealing with this issue on your own.
+Let's say, for example, someone appears at your door a month after you move in and informs you she will be using the easement she has on your property to store gravel in your back yard.
+This comes as a surprise to you, so you call your title insurance company.
+If the easement was listed as an exception on your title insurance policy (which, with an easement, is almost always the case), your title insurance company will politely inform you that it is not responsible for fixing this problem: You will be dealing with it on your own.

 When a title company issues insurance, it will list as exceptions and exclude from coverage certain standard items that apply to all properties.
-It will also make exceptions out of specific items discovered during its records search that pertain only to the property being insured -- and there may be several of them.
+It will also make exceptions out of specific items discovered during its records search that pertain only to the property being insured; and there may be several of them.

 Whether standard or specific, not every exception that a title company lists in your policy is necessarily of concern.
-For example, the title company may list as an exception a public utility easement (such as the power company’s right to stretch wires across your property or come check your meter).
-Such an easement is a fairly common exception, and so long as the power company’s use of the easement won’t interfere with your own use of the property, you probably don’t need to worry about it.
+For example, the title company might list as an exception a public utility easement (such as the power company's right to stretch wires across your property or come check your meter).
+Such an easement is a fairly common exception, and so long as the power company's use of the easement won't interfere with your own use of the property, you probably don't need to worry about it.

-Some problematic exceptions, however, may impact your ownership or use of the property or include terms unacceptable to you.
-If, for example, you have particular plans for the property; say, you plan to build a shed in the back yard; you’d want to know about anything that might interfere with those plans, such as that gravel storage easement mentioned above.
+Some problematic exceptions, however, could impact your ownership or use of the property or include terms unacceptable to you.
+If, for example, you have particular plans for the property; say, you plan to build a shed in the back yard; you'd want to know about anything that might interfere with those plans, such as that gravel storage easement mentioned above.